Lecturer in the Art History of Africa

 - Email address:

-Polly Savage teaches modules on art theory, curating, and the visual arts in Africa and the African diaspora.
-After graduating in the History of Art and Archaeology programme at SOAS in 2001, she worked for five years as Assistant Curator at the October Gallery, before completing an MA at Goldsmiths and a PhD in Curating Contemporary Art at the Royal College of Art.
-She has held teaching posts at Leeds, Goldsmiths and Birkbeck, as well as SOAS.
-Her most recent research focuses on Cold War relations and decolonisation in Lusophone Africa.
+Polly Savage teaches and writes on art theory, curating, and the visual arts in Africa and the African diaspora.
+She has worked on a range of curatorial and research projects across Africa, Brazil and the Caribbean over the last two decades, and held a curatorial post at London's October Gallery for five years.
+She has an MA in Postcolonial Studies from Goldsmiths and a PhD in Curating Contemporary Art from the Royal College of Art, and has taught at several other universties including Leeds, Goldsmiths and Birkbeck.
+Her most recent research focuses on the visual cultures of decolonisation and the Cold War in Lusophone Africa.

 Royal College of Art, October Gallery